Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 (a) a pistol and 20 bullets or (b) a light crossbow and 20 bolts \
 (a) a rapier or (b) a simple weapon \
 (a) a scholar's pack or (b) an explorer's pack \
-a Forgery Kit and a dagger
+Studded Leather Armor, a Forgery Kit, and a dagger

 ## Expertise
 At 1st level, choose one of your skill proficiencies.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen proficiency.